Carlotta Ungaro, CCE, IOM

 - Raised more than $10 million in capital campaigns including raising more than $1 million for a client during the worst of the pandemic shutdown.

 - Served as CEO for three chambers with a consistent track record for increasing top-level investors, membership, and retention.

 - Community Involvement: Senoia Development Authority Board Chair.

 For Humanity Executive Committee, Newnan-Coweta County Chamber of Commerce member, ZTA Southern Atlanta West Alumni Chapter membership chair.

 - Professional involvement: Georgia Economic Developers Association, Association of Chamber of Commerce Executives.

 - Content contributor to Forbes Nonprofit Council and Institute for Organizational Management.

-- MBA in Marketing from Georgia State University.
-BS in Marketing from Georgia Southwestern State University.
+- MBA in Marketing from Georgia State University; Bachelor of Science in Marketing from Georgia Southwestern State University.